 Private crop insurance or named-peril insurance is crop insurance that is not part of the U.S. federal government program.
 Most private coverage may be added to a certain crop to add coverage under the federal crop insurance policy.
 While for some, they are required to have a federal crop insurance underlying policy.

 One usual example of a private crop insurance type is crop hail insurance.
-This type of insurance compensates damage caused by hail and others like transit coverage and vandalism.
-There are other more kinds of private crop insurance that depend on the area and kinds of crops that are harvested in a certain area.
+This type of insurance compensates for damage caused by hail and others like transit coverage and vandalism.
+There are other kinds of private crop insurance that depend on the area and the kinds of crops that are harvested in a certain area.

 Private coverages are on acre-by-acre coverage.
 The liability is also manifested in a dollar amount and production reports are not mandatory.
 Named peril or crop-hail premiums are also paid at the time of application or by a certain date after the application.
 Furthermore, losses are compensated when damage occurs to a crop by a specified peril.

 How much does Crop Insurance cost?